cavapoo2/Qt_Learning/scaling.md

     Qt::HighDpiScaleFactorRoundingPolicy::PassThrough
 );
 The rounding policy options are:
+PolicyBehaviour
-PolicyBehaviourRoundRounds to nearest integer (default in Qt 5)CeilAlways rounds upFloorAlways rounds downRoundPreferFloorRounds to nearest, preferring floor at 0.5PassThroughUses exact fractional scale factor
+Round Rounds to nearest integer (default in Qt 5)
+Ceil Always rounds up
+Floor Always rounds down
-PassThrough gives the most accurate results but can cause slightly blurry rendering on some platforms since pixels no longer align perfectly.
+RoundPreferFloor Rounds to nearest, preferring floor at 0.5 PassThroughUses exact fractional scale factor PassThrough gives the most accurate results but can cause slightly blurry rendering on some platforms since pixels no longer align perfectly.

 Use Layouts, Not Fixed Sizes